 Many shared server environments currently run .php scripts using the PHP4 interpreter and .php5 code using the PHP5 interpreter.
-Rather than changing all your file extensions, and perhaps breaking many links, use a .htaccess file to dynamically map one extension to the other.
+Rather than changing all your file extensions, and perhaps breaking many links, use a .htaccess file to map one extension to the other dynamically.

-IMPORTANT CAVEAT: One common reason for doing this is that hosts leave PHP4 configured with register_globals ON in order to support legacy code while offering PHP5 with register_globals OFF.
-If you are on a shared server at a host that has configured register_globals ON server wide, you should be very worried!
+One common reason for doing this is that hosts leave PHP4 configured with register_globals ON in order to support legacy code while offering PHP5 with register_globals OFF.
+If you are on a shared server at a host that has configured register_globals ON server-wide, you should be very worried!

 - Your Apache server must be configured to use .htaccess files.
 If not, you may be able to request this from your host.